Forecast Encompassing Tests for the Expected Shortfall: Empirical Application

 \section{Empirical Application}

-We use close-to-close returns from the IBM stock and the S$\&$P 500 index from June 1st, 2000 until May 31st, 2019, which amounts to a total of $T = 4779$ daily observations.
-We use a fixed forecasting scheme, i.e.\ the model parameters are estimated once on the first $m=1000$ in-sample observations.
-These parameter estimates are used to generate the VaR and ES forecasts in a rolling-window fashion for the remaining out-of-sample period of $n = 3779$ days.
+We use close-to-close returns from the IBM stock, the S$\&$P 500 index and the DAX 30 index from June 1st, 2000 until May 31st, 2019, which amounts to a total of $T = 4779$ daily observations.
+We use a fixed forecasting scheme, i.e.\ the model parameters are estimated once on the first $m=2000$ in-sample observations.
+These parameter estimates are used to generate the VaR and ES forecasts in a rolling-window fashion for the remaining out-of-sample period of $n = 2779$ days.
 Following the suggestion of the Basel III Accords, we use the probability level $\alpha = 2.5\%$ for the VaR and the ES.

 For the analysis, we consider the following competing forecasting models.
 First, we employ the Historical Simulation (HS) model which generates VaR and ES forecasts by computing the empirical quantile and ES at level $\alpha$ of the past 250 trading days.
 The second model is the RiskMetrics (RM) model, which models the conditional volatility as an IGARCH equation with fixed parameter values, $\hat \sigma_{t}^2 = 0.94 \hat \sigma_{t-1}^2 + 0.06 Y_{t}^2$ and Gaussian residuals.
 Third, we use the GJR-GARCH(1,1)-$t$ model of \cite{Glosten1993} with Student-$t$ residuals.
-The forth model is given by the Student-$t$-GAS model with time-varying variance and degrees of freedom introduced in \Cref{sec:SimulationStudyGAS}.
-The fifth and sixth model are the one and two factor GAS models for the VaR and ES of \cite{Patton2019} set out in \Cref{sec:SimulationStudyGASES} and estimated by minimizing the strictly consistent loss function for the VaR and ES given in (\ref{eqn:JointLossESReg0Hom}).
-The last two models are the two dynamic ES-CAViaR models of \cite{Taylor2019} described in \Cref{sec:SimulationStudyESCAViaR}. \Cref{tab:CorrelationForecasts} in Appendix \ref{sec:Tables} shows the correlations of the respective VaR and ES forecasts of these models.
-We find that no pair of forecasts is perfectly correlated, which is crucial for the applicability of the encompassing tests as implied by condition \ref{cond:FullRankConditionNormality} of \Cref{assu:AsymptoticTheory}.
+The fourth model is given by the Student-$t$-GAS model with time-varying variance and degrees of freedom introduced in Section S.1 in the supplementary material.
+The fifth and sixth model are the one and two factor GAS models for the VaR and ES of \cite{Patton2019} set out in Section \ref{sec:DGPs} and estimated by minimizing the strictly consistent loss function for the VaR and ES given in (\ref{eqn:JointLossESReg0Hom}).
+The last two models are the two dynamic ES-CAViaR models of \cite{Taylor2019} described in Section S.1 in the supplementary material.
+Table S.6 in the supplementary material shows the correlations of the respective VaR and ES forecasts of these models.
+We find that no pair of forecasts is perfectly correlated, which is crucial for the applicability of the encompassing tests as implied by condition \ref{cond:FullRankConditionNormality} of Assumption \ref{assu:AsymptoticTheory}.